-The Urban Living Precinct provides Spruce Grove with a unique residential living experience consisting of a range of multi-unit housing forms situated within a truly mixed-use area.
-This Precinct shall be redeveloped with infill housing that offers higher density and diversity in form.
+The Urban Living Precinct provides Spruce Grove a unique residential living experience consisting of a range of housing forms situated in a truly mixed-use city centre.
+It pursues residential densification over time by promoting the strategic implementation of higher density housing while accommodating some existing low density housing.

-Redevelopment in this Precinct supports the overall City Centre aspiring toward achieving a residential density of 100 dwelling units per residential hectare (du/nrha) as targeted for 'urban centres' located in metropolitan areas as defined within the Edmonton Metropolitan Region Growth Plan (EMRGP).
-This CCARP strives to be consistent with these targets in its forecasting and is allocating for densities above 100 du/nrha, but comprised of a mix of housing density and formats to promote individuality rather than sameness and a sterile urban form.
-This Precinct plans for a future without low-density residential uses to support the City Centre's transition toward higher density residential uses.
+This Precinct supports the City Centre achieving a residential density of 100 dwelling units per residential hectare (du/nrha), as the target for metropolitan areas 'urban centres' as defined within the Edmonton Metropolitan Region Growth Plan (EMRGP).
+The CCARP promotes achieving these targets by defining a transition toward higher densities using of a variety of housing forms and density that respects the existing residents.
+It also supports the City Centre transition to higher residential densities by promoting individuality, rather than sameness, to avoid a sterile urban form.